Insider Guide: How to Spend 3 Days in Miami

 Pérez Art Museum

 Situated right next to Frost Science is the Pérez Art Museum (PAMM), a beautiful place to visit if you want to spend a few hours admiring international artwork.
-And when you’re ready for a break, head out to the massive back steps for unbeatable views of Biscayne Bay and the Miami Beach skyline.
+And when you’re ready for a break, head out to the massive back steps for unbeatable views of Biscayne Bay and the Miami Beach skyline before ending your long weekend in one of South Florida’s most beautiful cities.

 Visit: Pérez Art Museum